zuther77/Restaurant-Recommendation-Chatbot/README.md

 Made in colloboration with - https://github.com/abhishek66642

 ### Description
-In this assignment you have implement a serverless, microservice-driven web application.
-Specifically, you will build a Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.
+In this assignment we have implement a serverless, microservice-driven web application.
+Specifically, we built a Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.

 The restaurant data is scraped from Yelp API.
 It is a collection 5000+ unique restaurants if varying cuisines specifically in Manhattan.
 While we have only scraped it for Manhattan it can easily be extended to more locations.

 It contains field suchs as Resturant_ID, Name, Location Coordinates, Cuisine, Number of Reviews and more.

-Our chatbot will give us reccomendations filtered by cuisine given by the user and some other inputs from the user such as number of people,reservation date and time.
+Our chatbot will give you reccomendations filtered by cuisine given by the user and some other inputs from the user such as number of people,reservation date and time.

 ### AWS Services
 For achieving this we will be using the following AWS Services for the same.